 From the very first passages, I was struck by the strength of Blackadder’s writing — confident yet judicious, I had a feeling I was in very safe hands.
 I quickly became immersed in the story.

-While not the only characters worthy of mention in Chasing the Light, the females are the driving force.
-All three women on the expedition are subtly and carefully developed, resulting in individuality and depth of persona not often achieved in fiction.
-While all displayed differing qualities I found endearing in some way, my personal favourite was grieving widow Mathilde Wegger.
+While not the only characters worthy of mention, the females are the driving force in Chasing the Light.
+All three women on the expedition are subtly and carefully developed, yielding individuality and depth of persona not often achieved in fiction.
+All displayed different qualities I found endearing in some way, but my personal favourite was grieving widow Mathilde Wegger.

 Mathilde turned her body away from his and concentrated on pouring the boiling water into the coffee pot, smelling the sharp scent of it.
 The steam rose into her face and she hoped it was that making her eyes water, and not the simple offer of help from another human being.
 She couldn’t do it, not yet.
 If this big man with his work-worn hands started to fillet the trout in her sink, his knife would slice through the straining stitches that kept the remnants of her life together, and the whole lining would fall apart, the innards gushing out like the viscera of a fish, and she would never get it packed away neatly again.

 In Mathilde, Blackadder has delivered a restrained yet inspiring story of inner strength and personal growth.

 The first half of this novel is one of the strongest and most compelling I have read — the position of women in society at the time skilfully conveyed through the characters’ colourful back-stories.
 If this work has a fault, it is that this level of intensity and aplomb was not sustained throughout.
 While powerful descriptions of events and uncensored relay of character’s thoughts remained, their delivery lacked some of the earlier poise.